damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 > 98dfjek - cool new feature

 If git history was like actual history, the repeater's history books would only contain only a single sentence, repeated ad infinitum.
-The worst repeat offenders of being a Repeater repeat only a single repetition relentlessly: wip.

-These Repeaters probably have a nice shortcut in their terminal to quickly make a wip commit.
+The repeater repeats a single sentence with every commit.
+To know what a Repeater did, the SHA tells you as much as the commit message.

 ### Fixing the broken record